About USC Gould

-Third years may also participate on the National Moot Court team.
-The National Team is composed of third-year students who represent USC Law in competitions against other law students in moot court competitions across the country.
+Third-year students may also participate on the National Moot Court team.
+The National Team is composed of up to ten students who represent USC Gould School of Law against other law schools in national moot court competitions across the country.

 Edward G. Lewis Champion Award

 A cash prize is awarded each year to the Champion of the Hale Moot Court Honors Competition.
 The prize was endowed through a generous contribution from Edward G. Lewis, Class of 1970, as part of the Edward G. Lewis Hale Moot Court Honors Program Fund.
-Mr. Lewis as a student served as the Chairman of the Hale Moot Court Board and materially changed the format of the program from its previous form.
-He invited prominent members of the State and Federal bench who actively participated in the program, and he introduced many innovations, which are still in place today.
+As a student, Mr. Lewis served as the Chairman of the Hale Moot Court Board.
+During his tenure, he materially changed the format of the program.
+He invited prominent members of the State and Federal Bench to actively participate in the program, and he introduced many other innovations, which are still in place today.
 Under his leadership, the program was greatly enhanced and for the first time in the history of the law school, a Justice of the United States Supreme Court officiated over the final round of the competition.
 After a successful career in private practice, Mr. Lewis has devoted his efforts to strengthening both USC and the Gould School of Law.
 In addition to endowing a chair at the Gould School of Law, Mr. Lewis is also a charter member of the Widney Society, a member of the Gould School's Board of Councilors, The Committee, and a Chairman member of USC Associates.

 Judge E. Avery Crary Awards

-California BAR/BRI Bar Review has generously donated a scholarship for half the cost of a bar review course to be awarded to the Champion of the Hale Moot Court Honors Competition.
+Themis Bar Review has generously donated a scholarship for the cost of a bar review course to be awarded to the Champion of the Hale Moot Court Honors Competition.

-The Fox Rothschild LLP Best Brief Awards recognize four students from the competition who have demonstrated truly superlative abilities in the field of written advocacy.
+The Anthony and Susan Taylor Written Advocacy Award recognizes four students from the competition who have demonstrated truly superlative abilities in the field of written advocacy.
 Cash prizes are presented to the four participants who wrote the best brief for each party on each of the competition's two issues.